 Christians have been preparing for the celebration of Easter by walking through a “Holy Lent” since ancient times.
 This is patterned after Jesus temptation in the wilderness.

 Lent is a season of repentance, fasting, and self-reflection.
 Of course, all of this happens with the sure knowledge of God’s love and grace to us through Christ.
 Lent and Ash Wednesday are in no way about condemnation.
 They are a time in which human beings, given a pronouncement of forgiveness and absolution through Christ, can be honest with God, with ourselves, and with each other.
-With the terror of judgement removed, we can speak truth.
-Ash Wednesday is the day in which Christians gather to receive the imposition of ashes.
+With the terror of judgment removed, we can speak the truth.

 Ashes are the result of burning.
 This burning in our lives is from our own sins and follies and from the abuse of others, and ashes represent both.
 They remind us that we are living in this mortal world, this fallen world, and that we are made from dust, when all else is burned away.
 We are mortal and will return to our maker.

 And yet we live in a time in which all of those promises are not yet fulfilled.
 We feel the pain of sin and brokenness.
 Ash Wednesday and Lent remind us that we still live in this fallen world, and that we are a part of that fallenness.
 No one is free of sin.
 It gives us permission, in fact it calls us, to acknowledge the reality we see within ourselves, and around us.

 How do I observe Ash Wednesday?

 None of the traditions listed here require that you be a member to participate in the Ash Wednesday service.
 Just note that Orthodox churches (Greek, Russian, etc) have a slightly different calendar, so often observe Lent in somewhat different ways and different times.

 The service will remind us that we are mortal, and that we must repent.
 You will be invited to come forward and to kneel.
 A minister will impose ashes upon your forehead, usually saying, “remember that you are dust, and to dust you shall return.”

 During the service, you will be called upon to join with the whole Church in a Holy Lent.
 To pray that God will open our eyes to see that we can be honest with him, and repent.
 To see that we can tell him of our pain, and sorrow, and that he understands.
 He knows because Christ, God himself in the flesh, walked through his own wilderness, and then walked beyond that to the cross.